Check Availability

 Tea, coffee, toast, omelet, porridge with honey, soups, and other foods are breakfast items for you.
 For lunch, you'll get Thukpa, Spaghetti, Pizza, Sandwiches, and Nepali Dal Bhat, which contains rice, vegetables, lentil soups, and pickles.
 The meal menu for dinner will be similar to that of lunch.

 While you stay in Kathmandu, you can enjoy the meals of your choice.
-We only offer breakfast at the hotel you accommodate in Kathmandu but not lunch and dinner.
+You are hosted at a 3-star hotel in Kathmandu.
+We offer breakfast at the hotel you're hosted in Kathmandu.

-Safety and Security while Sleeping at Everest Base Camp Trek for Overnight
+Safety Equipment while Sleeping at Everest Base Camp Trek for Overnight

 Our primary concern is the safety and security of clients joining the Overnight Sleeping at Everest Base Camp trek.
 Hence, our expert guides and porters will assist you throughout the trip.
 If necessary, proper medical attention during emergencies with helicopter evacuation will always be within reach.

-The porters will carry up to 15kg backpacks and ensure that your gears are safe.
+The porters will carry up to 15kg backpacks and ensure that your gear is safe.
 You can carry important stuff like documents, money, passports, cellular devices, and gadgets on your own for better safety and a worry-less hike.

 We recommend you carry a medium-lightweight backpack that can accommodate approximately 10kg of gear and essentials.
 You don't need a porter if you include your bags within this weight limit and can take the backpack the entire trekking period.
 But if you can't, then you have to get a porter.